hemendrarajawat/hemendrarajawat.in/content/blog/machine-learning-landscape.md

 ML systems can be classifed according to the amount and type of supervision they get during training.
 There are many categories, but we will discuss the main ones:

 #### Supervised learning
 The training set you feed to the algorithm includes the desired solutions, called labels.
-A typicla supervised learning task is classification.
+A typical supervised learning task is classification.

 #### Unsupervised learning
-The training data is unlabeled and the system tried to learn without a teacher.
+The training data is unlabeled and the system tries to learn without a teacher.
 Visualization alogrithms, anomaly detection, and dimensionality reduction are few examples of unsupervised learning.

 #### Semi-supervised learning
 Since labeling data is usually time-consuming and costly, you will often have plenty of unlabeled instances, and few labeled instances.
 Some algorithms can deal with data that's partially labeled.
 Most semi-supervised learning algorithms are combinations of unsupervised and supervised algorithms.